-ONE application shell be implemented for the project, one for each computer.
+Two applications shell be implemented for the project, one for each computer.

 Comment - The separation between the two applications will be by configuration in a generic application that will contain all the capabilities.

 The system is compatible with the C-MUSIC system, which has only MNG without SUITE, and the logs are saved in the SPARE CPU (example project – DUET).